surgical-vision/Chain-of-Gesture/README.md

 ### Ablation study

-You can run some ablation studies in [ablation_hyp.sh](./ablation_hyp.sh) to find better hyperparameters.
-And find every module like MSTR, GVR in [models.py](models.py).
+You can run some ablation studies in [ablation_hyp.sh](./ablation_hyp.sh) to find better hyperparameters and find each module like MSTR, GVR in [models.py](models.py).

 ## Results